Muslims are ruining Islam for me

-I love my religion, but if there’s anything that’s going to ruin it for me, it’s the Muslims.
-Muslim’s talking about Islam, or maybe even just Muslims in general.
+I love my religion, but if there’s anything that’s going to ruin it for me, it’s a group of Muslims talking about Islam.
+Or maybe just Muslims in general.

 As I watched the debate unfold, the one thing that stood out for the world to see was that no one agreed.
 At all.
 Nicky Campbell desperately tried, and failed, to control the conversation as the Muslims steamrollered over one another in their desire to be heard.
 One woman obstinately refused to stop talking, an Imam refused to answer when asked about killing people in the name of Islam, while another man consistently mentioned terrorism and Islam in the same breath.
 Any non-Muslims watching the show would be forgiven for thinking that Islam is basically a bunch of people who won’t listen to anyone, potentially agree with killing people, and who talk about terrorism an awful lot.